Google-Health/genomics-research/nonlinear-covariate-gwas/README.md

-# DeepNull: Leveraging non-linear covariate effects to improve power in genetic association tests
+# DeepNull: Modeling non-linear covariate effects improves phenotype prediction and association power

 This repository contains code implementing nonlinear covariate modeling to increase power in genome-wide association studies, as described in "DeepNull: